 #2 on my list, is Window Mistreatment or not hanging curtains, what I refer to as, “high and wide.”

-- They also need to be no less than 6”-10” beyond the window frame on each side to maximize the width of your window.
-This tricks the eye (we designers LOVE to play tricks) into believing that the window is larger and when open and gathered, the curtains don’t hang ‘in’ the window frame.
+- They also need to be no less than 8”-10” beyond the window frame on each side to maximize the width of your window.
+This tricks the eye into believing that the window is larger and when open and gathered, the curtains don’t hang ‘in’ the window frame.
 This allows maximum natural light to enter the room.

 - An area rug needs to meet the feet of all the furniture on both sides of the space.
 If you go too small, this will draw the eye in, making the room feel smaller and disrupting the flow.